Jasper-27/JBot/README.md

 ### Purpose

 I made this Discord bot purely for fun.
-I have it running on a very old Intel Atom PC at my house.
 I have put the code online in case anyone has any suggestions, or wants a base for a similar project.
+It has been a good little project, and has taught me a lot about JS, NodeJS, and JSON.

+### What it's running on

+So at the moment it is running on a raspberry pi4 under my desk at my uni halls.
+But it used to run on a little AtomPC at my house (untill I managed to make it crash).
+You can check the specs of the system it is running on, by typing "neofetch" into the chat.

 ### Features
 - Keeps track of how many times each user says the word "nice"